stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

     BOTTOM_RIGHT    = new Coordinate2D(1, 1);
 ```

-We can now replace the colour data in the quad with texture coordinates as shown here for the top-left vertex:
+The colour data in the quad can now be replaced with texture coordinates, as shown here for the top-left vertex:

 ```java
 new Vertex(new Point(-0.5f, -0.5f, 0), Coordinate2D.TOP_LEFT)